|Home | InfoCenter | Request A Quote | Our Location Call Now 1-919-802-4121|

 6. ANSI Z136.4-2005, American National Standard Recommended Practice for Laser Safety Measurements for Hazard Evaluation.
 This recommended practice provides adequate, practical guidance for necessary measurement procedures used for classification and hazard evaluation of lasers.
 The information provided in this recommended practice is intended to assist users who are entrusted with the responsibility of conducting laser hazard evaluations to ensure that appropriate control measures are implemented.

-9. ASNI/IESNA RP-27.1-96, American National Standard for Photobiological Safety for Lamps & Lamp Systems - General Requirements.
+9. ASNI/IESNA RP-27.1-96 and ANSI Z80, American National Standard for Photobiological Safety for Lamps & Lamp Systems - General Requirements.
 This standard covers the evaluation and control of optical radiation hazards from all electrically powered sources of optical radiation such as UV lamps, LED devices, etc.

 Note: The ANSI laser standards are primarily user safety standards.
 Requirements for products are applicable to products that are not introduced into commerce.
 That is, products that are used by parties who manufacture them or modify commercial products for their own use.
 Otherwise the US FDA CDRH standard, 21CFR, has precedence as a legal requirement for laser products in the United States.